EU citizens force water debate onto agenda

 It gives citizens the right to make policy proposals on any issue as long as they have secured 1 million signatures spread across at least seven of the EU's 28 member states - although it does not guarantee lawmakers will pass legislation.

-Late in December, organizers of the Right2Water initiative formally submitted their proposal after exceeding the threshold.
+Late in December, organisers of the Right2Water initiative formally submitted their proposal after exceeding the threshold.

 They say the human right to water should be enshrined in EU law and that public, not private companies should be responsible for providing water services.